amirh102/CharCounter/README.md

 # CharCounter
-Chrome extension to count characters and words highlighted by user
+Unpacked chrome extension to count characters and words highlighted by user on any webpage.